lokesh2334/walmart/README.md

 | 10 | Unemployment | Double | NN.NN | The Unemployment rate | N |

+### SPAP plan for the Project

+**Goal:** Predict Weekly sales of Walmart

+**Dependent Variable:** Weekly Sales

+**Specific Questions:** Q1: Do the markdowns during a specific holiday improve the weekly sales of a particular department?, Q2: Does external factors for the week affect the sales of a store for that week?

+**Independent Variable:** Unemployment rate, CPI, Markdown1, Markdown2, Markdown3, Markdown4, Fuel rate, Temperature, IsHoliday, Size, date, Store, and department.

+**Specific Analysis and Graphs:** Weekly sales by store, Weekly sales by Department, Overall monthly sales, Top performing departments, and least performing department.

+### Key Performance Indicators (KPI’s)

+The KPI’s for our project are as follows -

+1. What is your desired outcome?

+2. Why does this outcome matter?

+3. How are you going to measure progress?

+4. How can you influence the outcome?

+5. Who is responsible for the outcome?

+6. How will you know you have achieved the outcome?

+7. How often will you review progress towards the outcome?

 ### Hypothesis

 **Department:** The sales of a specific department within a store will increase when markdowns are introduced, especially during special holidays.